 • For non-finalist students, the indicators will stay on the student record system so that we can take this detriment into account in future years.

-• We also recognise that for students in year two, achievements this year could affect future classifications.
-Please do not worry, because if the pattern of performance dips during this period, we will still take this into consideration in future years, even if the COVID-19 situation is then a distant memory.
+We recognise that for students in year two in 2019/20 these marks could affect future classifications and the ‘no detriment’ process was intended to mitigate the potential impact.
+We will still take this into consideration in future years, even if the Covid-19 situation is then a distant memory.

 • Please email APMQuery@uclan.ac.uk within 5 working days of the date you receive your results and we will check that the ‘no detriment’ policy has been applied correctly.

 • Our assessment team in Academic Registry check against your previous weighted average percentage mark (APM) up to the point of Covid-19.

 • If it is found that the ‘no detriment’ policy has not been applied properly, then the assessment team will liaise with the Chair of your assessment board to reassess your results.

 • If it is found that the ‘no detriment’ policy has been applied correctly then we will be in touch to let you know that the check is complete.

 • If you are still not satisfied, then you can find detailed information about the Academic Appeals process here.

 • The appeals process will work as described, and to published timescales, just remotely using Microsoft Teams.